camptocamp/c2cgeoportal/doc/integrator/create_application.rst

 ``c2cgeoportal`` package must be installed.

 This guide considers that:
- - We use a server manages by Camptocamp, meaning:
+ - We use a server managed by Camptocamp, meaning:
     - all dependencies described in the
       :ref:`system requirements <integrator_install_application_system_requirement>`
       section are installed